by Jefferson Williams

 - Free non-subscription links preferred over subscription links.

-- Links that are more likely to last are preferrd over those which may expire.
-This reduces manitenance in repairing broken links.
+- Links that are more likely to last are preferred over those which may expire.
+This reduces maintenance in repairing broken links.

 Historical Earthquake research is a messy business.
 Archeological and Geological Data are often ambiguous and sometimes wrong.

-The ancient texts are at best semi-reliable and at worst downright deceptive.
+The ancient texts can sometimes be semi-reliable and/or downright deceptive.
 Scholars transpose numbers, misspell words, get citations wrong,

 We have to collectively do quality control on each other's work in order to move science forward and that involves pointing out each others mistakes.